100vision/100vision.github.io/src/zh/信息技术/SysOps/win_sccm_troubleshooting_1.md

 in this case, `{5E7EC5C2-DE88-46BE-89CB-0341B7932B78}`

-SCCM client offers a bunch of very useful log files for admin to track how the policy is executed. these log files can be found on client side
-`c:\windows\ccm\logs`, let's start with `policyAgent.log` where is first stop that our policy shoud come in.
+, let's start with `policyAgent.log` where is first stop that our policy shoud come in.

 ### PolicyAgent.log